tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 This section discusses the changes needed to be made in `model` API and assumes the reader has basic familiarity with Keras training APIs.

-#### Dataset function or factory in `model.fit`
+#### Acceptance of `DatasetFactory` in `model.fit`

-In this design, we propose `model.fit` to take a dataset function or factory, instead of a dataset instance (which is [what is currently supported](https://github.com/tensorflow/tensorflow/blob/6b9e35f1c0410607bf956c0f27e5d3e1456b4899/tensorflow/python/keras/engine/training.py#L887-L889)), for the following reasons:
+In this design, we propose `model.fit` to take a new type, `tf.data.experimental.DatasetFactory`, instead of a dataset instance (which is [what is currently supported](https://github.com/tensorflow/tensorflow/blob/6b9e35f1c0410607bf956c0f27e5d3e1456b4899/tensorflow/python/keras/engine/training.py#L887-L889)), for the following reasons:

 * With `dataset` instances, there is complication brought by the need of replicating `dataset`s to workers.